 - HD radio less known than Apple iPad product

 - Joe consumer would not be able to make heads or tails out of it.

 It is telling that one of the most vocal proponents of IBOC would publish an article such as this.
 It seems to be diametrically opposed to the latest press release from iBiquity insisting all is well, never fear, etc. Perhaps it is meant to spur things on, rally the troops as it were.

 The second item I found very interesting, Paul Riismandel from Radio Survivor fools around with a Sony XDRF1 HD receiver.
 He posts a great deal of information about his experience.
 It is a good read.
 To summarize some of the points of this story:

 - It is difficult to receive HD radio signals in the Chicago Suburbs.

-- When FM HD radio is in use, it is difficult to tell the difference in sound quality between the analog and the IBOC programming
+- When FM HD radio is in use, it is difficult to tell the difference in sound quality between analog and the IBOC programming

 - Secondary channels have low bit rates and are not suitable for listening to music

 Finally, Radio World, again, states that after six months 86 FM stations have completed the allowed IBOC power upgrade.
 That information is from the NAB.
 I cannot find any official FCC information regarding this, I would like to know if any of those 86 stations are around here.
-By the way, 86 out of 1,524 stations represents 6 percent of existing IBOC stations have upgraded.
+By the way, 86 out of 1,524 stations representing 6 percent of existing IBOC stations have been upgraded.
 That makes 0.9 percent of the total number of FM stations licensed to the US running -14dBc IBOC carriers.